 Verizon includes Driving Mode in the settings feature of its Android phones.
 Using Bluetooth, Driving Mode mutes incoming calls and text messages.
 The driver can also set up custom automatic replies to incoming correspondence.
 The app will automatically turn on when connected to the vehicle’s Bluetooth system.

 SafeDrive encourages friendly competition by letting users compete against others worldwide.
 Drivers earn points for good driving behavior.
 These points translate to significant discounts on popular products such as technology, movies and apparel.

 DriveSafe.ly is a unique distracted driving app.
 It reads aloud incoming text messages and emails, including shorthand, as they come in.
 It’s both Bluetooth and car-radio compatible.
 While it doesn’t have any blocking capabilities, it will deter drivers from looking at their phones.

 OMW is great for users who are constantly travelling to meet others.
-The app lets drivers create a link and share it with your friends/family, who can then track your real-time location.
-Even though this app doesn’t block texts or calls, it may reduce how many you get when you’re behind the wheel.
+The app lets drivers create a link and share it with their friends/ families, who can then track their real-time location.
+Even though this app doesn’t block texts or calls, it may reduce how many are received when a user is behind the wheel.